7 Customer Service Tips to Increase Restaurant Revenue

 2. Make Upselling the Standard

-Upselling is an easy way to increase sales right away and with little effort.
+Upselling is an easy way to increase sales immediately and with little effort.

 According to the book Marketing Metrics, restaurants have a 5-20% chance of gaining a new customer, but the probability of selling to an existing customer is 60-70%.